 If none of these remedies work, give us a call and we’ll be happy to diagnose and fix the problem.

-New Year’s – Emergency hours begin at 12pm on New Year’s Eve day and may be extended depending on the day of the week this holiday falls on.
+New Year’s – Emergency hours begin at noon on New Year’s Eve Day and may be extended depending on the day of the week this holiday falls on.
 Check with our office for more details.

-Memorial Day Weekend – Emergency hours begin at 12pm the Friday before.
+Memorial Day Weekend – Emergency hours begin at noon the Friday before.
 Regular hours resume on the Tuesday after the holiday.

 Independence Day (4th of July) – Emergency hours may be extended depending on the day of the week this holiday falls on.
 Check with our office for more details.

-Labor Day Weekend – Emergency hours begin at 12pm the Friday before.
+Labor Day Weekend – Emergency hours begin at noon the Friday before.
 Regular hours resume on the Tuesday after the holiday.

-Thanksgiving – Emergency hours being at 12pm the Wednesday before.
+Thanksgiving – Emergency hours being at noon the Wednesday before.
 Regular hours resume the Monday after the holiday.

-Christmas – Emergency hours begin at 12pm on Christmas Eve day and may be extended depending on the day of the week this holiday falls on.
+Christmas – Emergency hours begin at noon on Christmas Eve day and may be extended depending on the day of the week this holiday falls on.
 Check with our office for more details.